mateusz-stelmasiak/VR-Minecraft-Smartphone-Mod/README.md

 # VR-Minecraft-Smartphone-Mod
 A Minecraft mod written in Java that allows serial port communication with an STM32 that takes inputs from home-made "VR controllers".
+Made with [@madragonse](https://github.com/madragonse) as a final project.

 ## Efekt końcowy
 [Youtube](https://www.youtube.com/watch?v=Tr7hH6reKyc&ab_channel=MateuszStelmasiak)